Why is release management important?

-As processes became more complex, a need to co-ordinate these phases emerged.
-This led to the emergence of release management.
-It includes a number of steps ranging from release planning & design to customer communication, support.
+As processes became more complex, a need to streamline change management emerged.
+This led to release management that includes a number of steps ranging from release planning & design to customer communication and support.

-Keep above overview in mind & it’ll be easier for us to appreciate Roles & responsibilities of a release manager.
+Keep the above overview in mind & it’ll be easier for us to appreciate the roles & responsibilities of a release manager.

-Below is a quick run through of the release management process.
-Of course the process may vary depending on many variables, but the major steps will remain same.
+Below is a quick run-through of a successful release management process.
+Of course, the release process may vary depending on many variables, but the major steps will remain the same as they incorporate best practices that are known to generate results.
 Enterprises enhance their software’s speed, quality, and efficiency by focusing on release management.
 This process includes the following components:

 - Managing program’s build through their various development phases

 The management process depends on several techniques that help to optimize its usefulness.
 Some of them are:

 Moreover, the discipline borrows heavily from other fields.
 Such as business-oriented project management, IT Infrastructure Library, and understanding of the software development life cycle (SDLC).

 Managing a release involves a lot of core software engineering functions, and a lot of supporting functionalities too.
 Therefore, even after the successful delivery of projects – release might not be complete yet.
 Factors like training customer-facing teams, co-ordinating with marketing and other relevant functions, and other such activities that need to be in sync with the release frequency.

 While this adds complexity to the release management process, but it can be automated.
 Release management allows for distinctive but connected aspects of a project like design, development, testing, deployment, maintenance, and more.